 It would be hard to lose the Outdoor Retailers show, but it would be a much greater tragedy to lose more of these public lands to interests that would see it monetized and torn up.
 I hear Governor Herbert’s lamentations about the loss of jobs in rural communities, about how they are the real victims of the outdoor industry’s crusade for environmental protections.
 But it’s hard to take these statements seriously when the job numbers simply don’t add up as well as his campaign donations from the coal and oil industry do.

 But, to be honest, it feels disingenuous to talk about this land that is so close to my heart as an ‘economic asset.’
-There’s simply too much at stake to reduce our grievances to economics, to conventions and even to specific legislation.
-We are talking about some of the most beautiful, unique and iconic scenery in the world.
-We are talking about entire ecosystems that breath life into an otherwise harsh desolate environment.
-The Colorado River system beating life-blood through this plateaus muddy veins.
-To protect what we love, we have to be led by our love-muscle, by the heart.
+There’s simply too much at stake to reduce our grievances to economics, to conventions, and even to specific legislation.
+We are talking about some of the most beautiful, unique, and iconic scenery in the world.
+We are talking about entire ecosystems that breathe life into an otherwise harsh desolate environment.
+The Colorado River systems beating life-blood through this plateaus muddy veins.
+To protect what we love, we have to be led by our love muscle, by the heart.
 If Metcalf and Chouinard can make a difference with their threat to move the convention, that’s great.
 But regardless it will take all of our collective might to keep this land free and clean, wild and scenic.